 Israel has a tiny access to Red Sea famous for it’s beautiful coral reef.
 Eilat – the only Israeli port is located on the Gulf of Aqaba.
-Global climate change and the rise of the sea temperature causes severe bleaching to the coral reef of the Red Sea (Cornet fish is the best example – you’ll see a picture below of a bright grey cornet fish, when it always was dark grey).
-But there are still several places where you can discover amazing underwater world.
-Remember you can always find best recommendations on world diving spots on padi.com.
-The city beach does not have access for diving neither snorkeling, you would need to get yourself out the city which is very easy by well organised public transport.
-If you don’t have a bus card you can pay in the local bus with small money.
+Global climate change and the rise of the sea temperature causes severe bleaching to the coral reef of the Red Sea (Cornet fish is the best example – you’ll see a picture below of a bright grey cornet fish, it always used to be dark grey).
+But Red Sea is still a leading diving destination and there are number of scuba spots meeting this amazing underwater world of coloured corals and fish.
+You can always check best diving recommendations on padi.com.
+You need to travel outside Eilat city for best diving or snorkeling places.
+Public transport in Eilat is very well organized so this will be easy.
+It’s best to get a bus card but if you don’t have one you can still pay in the bus.

 South Beach and Coral Beach Reserve.

-If you take a 10 minutes walk you’ll reach the Underwater Observatory Marine Park.
-From I saw above the entrance the ticket is something like 100 shekels.
+If you take a 10 minutes walk you’ll reach the Underwater Observatory Marine Park (entry ticket is something like 100 shekels).

 If you walk south direction from the South Beach there’s another there’s another amazing diving spot near Diver’s village.
 It’s a far end of Israel, only 1 km from the Egipt border in Taba.
 There’s definitely fewer people than on the Coral Beach.